micro-api/micro-api/README.md

 ## Creating Records

-Requesting to create an record **MAY** be allowed at the collection URI for that type.
+Requesting to create an record **MAY** be allowed at the collection IRI for that type.

 ```http
 POST /posts